-Meet Dr. Julie Horvath or Dr. Julie Urban and learn how we use DNA sequencing to identify the “wildlife” living on our bodies.
-Swab your teacher’s or principal’s armpit and/or belly button and we will grow the bacteria in the lab so students can see the microbial critters that call their teacher or principal “home.”
+Meet Dr. Julie Horvath or Dr. Julie Urban and learn how they use DNA sequencing to identify the wildlife that lives on our bodies.
+Swab your teacher’s or principal’s armpit and belly button and we will grow these bacteria in the lab and students can see some of the microbial critters that call their teacher or principal “home.”
 In addition to learning about the great diversity of microbes that live in association with humans, the program will address the question of “How do scientists know what these microbes are?”
 Students will learn how scientists traditionally answered this question by microbial culturing, but also, how and why we are currently using DNA sequencing for explorations of bacterial diversity.
 This program will require the swabs to be returned to the Museum at least a week prior to the date of the program to allow time for cultures to be grown and photographed.

 S.M.A.R.T.S.
-PROGRAM (Grades 3-12) (Scientists Making Answers Relevant for Teachers and Students.)
-The North Carolina Museum of Natural Sciences is pleased to announce the SMARTS Program, which allows students to interact with a scientist and learn about their research.
-The programs are 30-45 minutes long and are offered on specified days, between 8:30am and 10:30am.
-They are interactive and support the North Carolina curriculum.
+PROGRAM (Scientists Making Answers Relevant for Teachers and Students.)
+The North Carolina Museum of Natural Sciences is pleased to announce the SMARTS Program, which allows students to interact with scientists and learn about their cutting-edge research.
+Individual programs are 30 minutes long and support the North Carolina curriculum.
 Programs must be scheduled at least 6 weeks ahead of time.

 Registration: Schools must have some form of videoconferencing equipment or software to participate.
 Programs must be scheduled 6 weeks in advance.

 For more information about the SMARTS programs contact Tamara Poles, Coordinator of Virtual Education, at 919.707.9277 or firstname.lastname@example.org .